 How to Apply

 Competition for admission is keen.
-(MS)² is designed to work in tandem with the public school systems in an effort to better prepare students of color for future careers in the mathematic and the scientific fields.
-Candidates for admission must complete a pre-application form and return it by the deadline date.
+(MS)² is designed to work in tandem with the public school systems in an effort to better prepare students of color for future careers in the mathematics and the scientific fields.

 Download the 2015 Pre-Application Form.